RosscoIMF/H.O.L.E./README.md

         A4_Template.pdf
         The template is saved in the app's current working directory.
 To ensure new templates appear in the app's home directory, you may need to delete any previously generated templates.

+   The exported template will need to be scaled in Adobe Reader, Scaling a print by percentage in Adobe Reader is straightforward.
+Here's how you can do it:

+    6.1.
+Open Your PDF

+    Launch Adobe Reader and open the PDF you want to print.

+    6.2.
+Access the Print Dialog

+    Go to the File menu and select Print, or press Ctrl + P (Windows) or Command + P (Mac) to open the print dialog.

+    6.3.
+Adjust the Scaling Percentagen (74.5% worked for me.)

+    In the print dialog, locate the Page Sizing & Handling section.
+    Select the Custom Scale option.
+    Enter the percentage by which you want to scale the print.
+For example:
+        100% prints at the original size.
+        50% reduces the size by half.
+        200% doubles the size.

    -Rossco

    https://airgunforums.co.uk/members/rossco.14917/